 Our Complaints Handling Procedure

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).
 We are committed to high quality legal advice and client care and aim to offer all our clients an efficient and effective service.
-However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for complaints Handling: [insert name of person responsible for complaints] [their role i.e. Director] on [phone number and email] or by post to [address].
+However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for complaints Handling Iram Syed Director on 0207 264 2242 and email@example.com or by post to Stoke White Ltd 150 Minories, London, EC3N 1LS.
 For Sole Practitioners/Sole Directors If your complaint is in relation to the conduct of our Complaints Handling Representative, we will make alternative arrangements for the investigation and handling of your complaint.

 We are committed to high quality legal advice and client care and are keen to resolve any concerns as soon as possible and in order to do this, will follow our complaints handling procedure.